farfetchd

 Once you’ve built your farfetch()-stubbed kernel, run the following command:

-# make headers_install INSTALL_HDR_PATH=/usr
+sudo make headers_install INSTALL_HDR_PATH=/usr

 This command will install the headers found under include/uapi/ in your Linux source tree into /usr/include/.
 Now you should be able to #include <linux/farfetch.h> from userspace!
 Additionally, the syscall number should be available as __NR_farfetch from #include <asm-generic/unistd.h>.
 Try compiling the userspace utility (see below) to make sure this works.